Books with a Child Protagonist (Bildungsroman Novels)

 Liesel Meminger is a 9-year-old foster girl living in Nazi Germany in 1939.
 While trying to avoid all the death around her, she learns to read and begins stealing books.
 Soon, she’s sharing the books with neighbors and the Jewish man hidden in their basement.

-It’s a heartbreaking read like so many others that cover this subject, but The Book Thief also underscores the vast power of books to help you through a terrible time.
+Like so many others covering this subject, The Book Thief is a heartbreaking read, but it also underscores the vast power of books to help you through a terrible time.

 The Book Girls Say…

-The book follows Liesel’s story until she’s 15, but much of it occurs in her younger years, so we opted to include it here over the teen list.
+The book follows Liesel’s story until she is 15, but much of it occurs in her younger years, so we opted to include it here rather than on the teen list.

 Book Girls’ Readers Rate This Book